 Kansas City International Airport’s three-terminal layout was designed in the 1960s and opened in 1972 before passenger and baggage screening were required.
 The last two KCI Master Plans recommended building a new, single terminal for added convenience and efficiency.
 The City of Kansas City, Missouri City Council approved an 18-month study to validate the goals, objectives and passenger demand characteristics to guide the design of a new single terminal complex.
-The study concluded building a new terminal.
-The Mayor's Airport Terminal Advisory Group was established and tasked with reviewing appropriate relevant facts and consulting with key stakeholders to make a recommendation as to the optimal configuration of KCI.
+Following the completion of that study, the Mayor's Airport Terminal Advisory Group was established and tasked with reviewing appropriate relevant facts and consulting with key stakeholders to make a recommendation as to the optimal configuration of KCI.
 Subject to final cost estimates, a new single terminal was found to be the best alternative.

 The links below provide an overview and additional information will be posted as it is available.